 - Professional supervision for social workers and those employed in the caring professions.

 1. Guidelines for managing social problems for vulnerable social groups

-- Guidelines for save and free life for women suffering from intimate partner violence
+- Guide for safe and free living for women experiencing intimate partner violence (in English)

 2. Guidelines for managing social problems for health and social care professionals

 - A gender-base model of prevention and support service for women suffering from intimate partner violence (in English)

 3. Recommendations for the development of policies to prevent and manage social problems